-At Winterlake Lodge, we fly into the neighboring 1,000-acre Alaska Range playground where we hike and explore ridgelines and blueberry fields, caribou country, and ancient glaciers.
-Pick up some glacier ice for cocktails back at the lodge.
-We hike along the famous Iditarod Trail looking for wild flora along the way.
+At Winterlake Lodge, we fly into the neighboring Alaska Range (complete with sweeping views of Hunter, Foraker and sometimes Denali) where we hike, explore ridgelines and blueberry fields, look for caribou, and peep ancient glaciers.
+It’s always a good time to casually pick up some glacier ice for evening cocktails back at the lodge.
+Helicopter packages are available to explore into the Alaska Range and surrounding glaciers.

+From Winterlake Lodge, hike along the famous Iditarod Trail .
 The Iditarod Loop is approximately 1 1/2 hours of easy walking.
 On this section of the famous National Historic Iditarod Trail, we discover and identify local flora, examine animal tracks, investigate an historic turn-of-the-century cabin site, and more.
 Commonly seen wildlife include Black bears, moose, beaver, loons, Trumpeter swans, otters, and our famous little wood frogs.
 The hike leads to the lovely and peaceful Red Lake and a canoe for those wishing to explore further.